hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 **The Subtext**: "AI" art is transformative, therefore it is a valid and legitimate artform.
 Or: "AI" art is directly copying examples, therefore it's invalid and illegal.

 **How It's Misleading**:
-Just as it's wrong to say these models are just directly copying the training data, it's probably wrong to say that they're copying bits and pieces of them in most cases.
-But it might be less wrong (or less-often wrong).
-More research and study is needed here.
-The way these results are generated are often quite different from hip-hop sampling in lots of ways, for one thing the context is quite different.
+The preliminary evidence that these models perform widespread copying is very weak, and there are effective memorization mitigations, but more research is needed to really understand what they're doing.
+Whether they're copying bits and pieces hasn't been studied yet and may not be easy to study in a rigorous way, because of combinatorics and because you can't just report every match as being a copy (as one paper has done).

 # Music Recording

-At a few times in the 1920s and the 1930s, [musicians unions fought against the introduction of recorded music](https://www.smithsonianmag.com/history/musicians-wage-war-against-evil-robots-92702721/), including an advertising campaign against "robots" that seems eerily familiar today.
+In the 1920s and 1930s, [musicians unions fought against the introduction of recorded music](https://www.smithsonianmag.com/history/musicians-wage-war-against-evil-robots-92702721/), including an advertising campaign against "robots" that seems familiar today, and downright silly in retrospect.
+For example, the ad below asserted that recorded music isn't really music, like people today saying that "AI" art isn't really art.

-**How It's Useful**: It's a previous example of technological disruptions to art and employment, changing the availability of jobs but creating a tool that most of us take for granted.
+**How It's Useful**: It's a previous example of technological disruptions to art and employment, changing the availability of jobs but creating a tool that most of us now take for granted.
 Musician unions were able to advocate for some protections for their members in spite of change.

 **The Subtext**: Technological change happens, get over it.